gchq/gaffer-doc/docs/user-guide/query/gremlin/gremlin-limits.md

   may get results back when you realistically shouldn't.
 - Input seeds to Gaffer operations are deduplicated.
   Therefore, the results of a query against a GafferPop graph may be different than a standard Gremlin graph.
-  For example, for the Tinkerpop Modern graph:
+  For example, for the TinkerPop Modern graph:
   ```text
   (Gremlin)   g.V().out() = [v2, v3, v3, v3, v4, v5]
   (GafferPop) g.V().out() = [v2, v3, v4, v5]